-Yet unconditional parental love can be used up, worn away and virtually destroyed.
+Yet unconditional parental love can be used up, worn away, and virtually destroyed.

 When parents are good enough but children still struggle…

 Parents are left to fight through the questions and find their own answers.
 The guilt can feel immense, “What did we miss?
 What did I, or we, do or not do?”
 To go from watching a toddler take his first steps to overhearing him make a drug deal or vehemently claim that one more supervisor was after him is a long, extremely painful journey.
-And that pain can become unbearable.

 The need to set boundaries…

 A couple comes immediately to mind.
-His daughter had a severe alcohol problem, and would call at all hours of the night — or leave messages and then not pick up the phone.
-He would rush over to find her passed out in the bathtub or on the floor.
+His 25 year-old daughter had a severe alcohol problem, and would call at all hours of the night — or leave suicidal messages and then not pick up the phone.
+He’d rush over to find her passed out in the bathtub or on the floor.

-His wife, the stepmother, had had enough, as this had been going on for years.

-“You have to stop.
+His wife, the stepmother, had had enough after years of this pattern.”You have to stop.
 She has to confront this in herself.
-As long as she knows you’ll save her, you’ll fix it, she won’t fix it herself.”
+As long as she knows you’ll save her, she won’t fix it herself.”

-“But what if the one time I don’t go is the time she actually dies?
+Then I saw him raise his head, with tears in his eyes. ” I know, but what if this is the time I don’t go and she actually dies?
 I could never forgive myself.”